 Unfortunately, most merchants are not aware of these lower rates as the majority of Canadian payment processors simply pocket the difference.
 Most processors (not merchants) actually benefit from the lower Interchange rates - they still charge you (the merchant) the same processing fee as your normal transactions and pad their profits with the savings they should have passed on to you.
 At Helcim, we believe in building better relationships with our merchants by educating them on the industry and treating them fairly.

 The table below shows a comparison between card-present (chip), manually keyed (online or e-commerce), and recurring transactions.
 As you can see, recurring transactions are lower than card-present transactions and significantly lower than keyed transactions.

 How Do You Qualify?

-Visa and MasterCard do not have separate recurring interchange categories in the US and therefore standard “keyed” rates apply.
+Visa and Mastercard do not have separate recurring interchange categories in the US and therefore standard “keyed” rates apply.
 That doesn’t mean you can't save on credit card processing charges by switching to Helcim.
 First, we offer merchants the ability to process Level 2 and Level 3 data, which can drastically lower your processing fees.
 These data fields are already integrated with our recurring payment tools.
-Thanks to our Interchange+ pricing, many of our merchants also enjoy significant savings compared to popular flat-rate processors.
+Thanks to our interchange plus pricing, many of our merchants also enjoy significant savings compared to popular flat-rate processors.